TipDynamic/thor/README.md

-## Installation
+## Install

 *thor* is now expanded into a deep learning util library, so there are som prerequirements is needed:

 ```
-# for computer vision
-opencv
-# for show Chinese fonts
+sudo apt install libopencv-dev
-libfreetype6-dev
+sudo apt install libfreetype6-dev

 PCL (optinal)
 Eigen (optional)
 ```
-In case you are not formiliar with any above libs, you can still buid thor, but you need them when calling some apis.
+In case you are not formiliar with any above libs, you can still build thor, but you need them when calling some apis.

 ```